 Bangka and Gangga are also world-class snorkelling destinations, with schools of snapper, colourful reef fish and passing pelagics in the blue.
 Many resorts offer stunning house reefs just a few steps from the beach, helping children and non-divers enjoy the experience as much as scuba divers.

-- Great for: Secluded resorts, peaceful atmosphere, exceptional snorkelling
+• Great for: Secluded resorts, peaceful atmosphere, exceptional snorkelling

-- Best time to visit: March - July
+• Best time to visit: March – July

-5. Best for a luxury getaway
+Best place in North Sulawesi for a luxury getaway

 Bunaken National Park

-Bunaken is the place to be if you’re looking for a little luxury during your scuba diving holiday.
-Siladen Resort and Spa was voted the world’s best dive resort in 2017 and offers guests perfect seclusion and exquisite beauty in the heart of Bunaken National Park.
+Previously voted the world’s best dive resort, Siladen Resort and Spa offers guests perfect seclusion and exquisite beauty in the heart of Bunaken National Park.
 Equally, the award-winning Bunaken Oasis Dive Resort and Spa boasts exceptional quality and service in a truly breathtaking setting.

-- Great for: Luxury resorts, beautiful scenery, dolphin and whale spotting
+• Great for: Luxury resorts, beautiful scenery, dolphin and whale spotting

-- Best time to visit: May to October – busiest at Easter, August and Christmas
+• Best time to visit: May to October – busiest at Easter, August and Christmas

 Bangka and Gangga islands